TronHope/tronsr-template/SERVER_CONFIGURATION.md

  - We would also aim to run on direct hardware and Microsoft Azure cloud, as there seems to be a large dependency on the Amazon network by SR's, due to the price/performance ratio.
 Would a significant Amazon outage distrupt the Tron network in its current state?

  - All production servers to run secure linux distribution, with active monitoring service
- - Operational maintenance and patching to be automated, and verified not less than once per week.
+ - Operational maintenance and patching to be automated, and verified not less than once per week
+ - Servers are a mix of bare-metal and cloud based